xwang112358/bee_oda_caves/README.md

    ```
    python ommatidia_diam.py
    ```
-   - input: the catalog number of the bee, hef or hal
+   - input the catalog number of the bee, hef or hal
+   - a window will pop up to select the sampling area on bee's eye
+   - you can manually adjust the position of detected ommatidia on pop-up UI
-   - output: the diameter of the ommatidia
+   - output and save the distribution of ommatidia diameter in the selected area
 2. Derive eye mask via SAM
    - run `./test_bee/SAM/segment_eyes.ipynb` to segment the eyes and save the eye masks for further processing.
 3. Run `./test_bee/contour_analysis.ipynb` to analyze the eye masks and calculate the interommatidial angles.